-Porto is the ideal place for a weekend trip and to get a great dose of culture, architecture and top-notch food and wine all in one.
-I hope this Porto city guide gives you the necessary insider advice for amazing days in the city!
+Porto, Portugal.
+The ideal place for a weekend trip and to get a great dose of culture, architecture and top-notch food and wine all in one.
+I hope this Porto city guide gives you all you need to know to spend some amazing days.

 The unique sweetness of world-famous Port wine has been putting Porto on the spotlight of wine lovers for many years.